dphn-c/slack-bot-bolt-googlesearch-serverless-lambda/README.md

 ## Goal

-1. Use Google Api to search the image and return it when user call with example command.
+1. Use Google Api to search the image and return it when user call with example command

 2. Implement token rotation